wagtail/rfcs/text/054-internationalisation.md

 #### Overridden methods

 * `copy_for_translation(locale, copy_parents=False)`  - Overridden to be based on `Page.copy()` but also implement a `copy_parents` flag.
 When set to `True` this will copy any parents that are not translated yet in order for the structure to match the source tree.
 If the parent doesn’t exist and `copy_parents` is `False`, this method would raise a `ParentNotTranslated` exception.
 This method always creates copies in draft.
-* `@property local` - Overridden to check if the translation is live.
-We will provide a separate property that will return drafts `@property local_draft`
+* `@property localized` - Overridden to check if the translation is live.
+We will provide a separate property that will return drafts `@property localized_draft`

 #### Other logic